 Tire Size Explained: What Do Those Sidewall Numbers Tell?

-Choosing the right size of your tire is crucial for your performance and safety on the road.
-If you choose a tire whose size is not compatible with your vehicle, you will immediately notice changes in traction, stability, and comfort.
-So, if you want to choose the right size, start by reading the information in your owner's manual.
-Alternatively, you can see the placard on the driver's door jamb.
-You will find the manufacturer's recommendation regarding the optimal tire size that is most compatible with your type of vehicle.
+Choosing the correct tire size is crucial for your performance and safety on the road.
+If you choose a tire that is incompatible with your vehicle, you will immediately notice changes in traction, stability, and comfort.

-Below we will discuss through images everything "tire size" means.
+Today, we will discuss everything "tire size" means.
 The article should help you better understand the size recommended by the manufacturers.
-Also, you will find out how to correctly switch to other sizes in such a way as not to disrupt performance and safety on the road.
-So, your sidewall has a lot to tell you.
-Let's see what it is all about.
-Before we delve deeper, take a look at the following picture and get familiar with the common tire markings.
+Your tire sidewall has a lot to tell you.
+Before we delve deeper, look at the following video and familiarize yourself with what those sidewall numbers mean.

 ST- stands for Special Trailers.
 These are usually large and are compatible with travel or utility trailers.
 ST tires have a rigid construction to cope with additional loads;

-P- refers to the passenger tires, as in the case of our example above.
-These are very different in size and construction, from coupes and sedans to crossovers, SUVs, minivans, and even small pickup trucks.
+P- refers to the Passenger tires.
+These are very different in size and construction, fitting coupes and sedans to crossovers, SUVs, minivans, and even small pickup trucks.

-The marking on the tire sidewall continues with its width, which calculates how wide the tire is from one side to the other.
-This margin is measured in millimeters and usually includes a 3-digit number.
+The second marking on the tire sidewall refers to its width.
+This section calculates the tire's width from one side to the other.
+The number is measured in millimeters and usually includes a 3-digit number.

-This segment indicates the tire Aspect Ratio.
-It includes a 2-digit number.
-These 2 numbers refer to the percentage of tire rim height divided by its width.
+The tire Aspect Ratio is a two-digit number following the tire width.
+These two numbers refer to the percentage of the tire rim height divided by the width.
 In our case, the tire aspect ratio is 65 (%).
 This means that the tire's height forms 65% of its width.

-As a rule, many drivers look for tires with higher "profiles".
+Many drivers look for tires with higher "profiles."
 For this purpose, they need tires with a higher aspect ratio.
 The bigger this marking is, the taller the tire sidewall.

 Tire aspect ratio

-In addition, this type ensures an increased level of comfort and resists road impacts much better.
-Also, they have a longer life cycle.
-All these advantages have gradually removed the type of bias-ply tires, where the radial ones have become the standard of modern tires.
-Those of the previous generation, i.e. bias-ply, remained valid for a certain category of tires for specialized vehicles.
-See below the complex construction of a radial tire compared to a bias tire.
+In addition, this type provides higher comfort levels and resists road impacts much better.
+Also, radials have a longer life cycle.
+All these advantages made radial tires replace the bias-ply ones, becoming the new standard of modern tires.
+Bias-ply options remained valid for a particular category of tires for specialized vehicles.
+See below the complex construction of a radial tire compared to a bias alternative.

-Here we come to the Wheel Diameter.
-This is a mark in inches and usually consists of a 2-digit number.
-Some use the term "rim diameter" which means the same thing.
-This mark measures the distance across the wheel face from one to another bead seat.
-This is where the wheel and tire meet.
+The Wheel Diameter is marked in inches and usually consists of a two-digit number.
+Some use the term "rim diameter," which means the same thing.
+This marking measures the distance across the wheel face from one to another bead seat, where the wheel and tire meet.
 In our example, the wheel diameter measures 15 inches.

 How To Choose The Right Tire?

-Specialists recommend keeping to the tire size with which your car came from the factory.
-Car makers fit vehicles with the right tires so that they are maximally compatible with each other.
-As such, all you have to do is carefully read the markings of your existing tire and choose something similar when it's time to get new tires.
-Do not forget to take into account the conditions in which you will use the new tires.
-So, choose wisely between all-season, summer, all-weather, or winter studless or studdable tires.
+Specialists recommend choosing replacement tires of the same size as your OE tires.
+Car makers fit vehicles with the right size and load rating so that they are maximally compatible with each other.
+As such, you must carefully read the markings of your OE tires and choose the same size.
+Besides load and size indexes, consider the conditions in which you will use the new tires.
+Choose wisely between all-season, summer, all-weather, or winter options.

-If, alternatively, you are looking to upsize or downsize your current tires, I am afraid that you will have to consult with a specialist in the field.
-The thing is that changing tire size might impact your suspension if done incorrectly.
-So, for safety purposes, consulting an expert is the best way to go to avoid tricky pitfalls.
-Alternatively, you could see online tire size calculators that would help you to choose a suitable up/downsized tire.
-Even with this calculator though, confirm compatibility with a specialist before purchasing the tires.
+If you are looking to upsize or downsize your current tires, it's a safe practice to consult with a specialist in the field.
+Changing tire size might impact your suspension if done incorrectly.
+Alternatively, you could check for online tire size calculators to help you choose a suitable upsized/downsized model.
+Even with this calculator, though, confirm compatibility with a specialist before purchasing tires of a different size.

 Tire Sidewall Markings: FAQs